chrome-php/chrome/README.md

 ### Mouse API

-The mouse API is dependent on the page instance and allows you to control the mouse's moves and clicks.
+The mouse API is dependent on the page instance and allows you to control the mouse's moves, clicks and scroll.

 ```php
 $page->mouse()